adam-p/yesterday-i-learned/random.md

 1. Download HTTP directory listings / crawl a sub-site with `wget`: [`wget -m -np http://cordova.apache.org/docs/en/3.2.0/`][stackoverflow 2].
 Don't rely on it, however.
 1. (Naming) [Safari won't handle `css.gz` or `js.gz`.][stackoverflow 3]
 1. An "heir presumptive" is different from an "heir apparent" in that the presumptive can be displaced by someone who is born later in higher priority (?).
 An example would be if the Queen's parents had another younger son.
-1. Both infarction and infraction are words.
-Infraction (-frac-) means breakage.
-Infarction implies blockage.
-1. Mosquitoes hibernate.
-1. [Old age is not a scientifically recognized cause of death][wikipedia 5] (because old people die of *soemthing*)
 1. [Euthanasia is neither a natural nor unnatural cause of death][wikipedia 5].
 1. Understeer: the front wheels are fully turned, but the car is still going forward.
 1. Oversteer: the front wheels are turning fine, but the back is steering too much.